Hi! I'm Tiffany, a digital illustrator, marketer, and musician.

 I've always loved to create things in any medium I can get my hands on, whether that's through the world of music, design, or technology.

 Read below for more on my experiences with design, marketing, and music!

 I have been creating for as long as I can remember.
 I am a multi-media, project-based artist, who is interested in many different forms of art.
 My interests span photography, painting, drawing, fashion, card-making, scrap-booking, video editing, graphic design, website design, and digital illustration.
 I have a constant need to create and try new mediums.

-One of my majors at Wellesley is Media Arts and Sciences, so I study in the Art and Computer Science departments.
-This integration of CS gives me the ability to focus on many new forms of art and self-expression found through technology and social media.
+One of my majors at Wellesley College was Media Arts and Sciences, so I studied in the Art and Computer Science departments.
+This integration of CS gave me the ability to focus on many new forms of art and self-expression found through technology and social media.
 MAS courses include coding, art, how to design effective and efficient user interfaces for apps and devices, as well as studying the effects that new technology and media have on society and culture around the globe.
 I am especially interested in the effects of social media on our culture today, and continue to research and learn more about that.

 One of my favorite classes taken at Wellesley was a music course called Introduction to Electronic and Computer Music.
 It was perfect for me because it combined my interest in music and technology.
 I was able to explore DAWs and programs like Logic, Ableton Live, and Max7.
 I composed a piece of music in Logic, consisting solely of sounds created by cutlery.
 I also coded a program in Max 7 for a poetic keyboard.
 My keyboard's notes consisted of words from Lord Byron's poem "She walks in beauty" and can be played to scramble the poem's words and create a new word composition.